kingRayhan/html5-scss-boilerplate/README.md

     * **_typography.scss** - Basic typography style for copy text
    * **components/** - This directory will holds your project's components partials scss files such as `_buttons.scss` , `_tab.scss` , `_accordion.scss` ...
    * **layout/** - This directory contains all styles of application layouts such as `_header.scss` , `_sidebar.scss` etc...
+   * **pages/** - Page specific scss partials file will be here.
+   * **themes/** - If your project has several theme , then these theme specified scss pertials will be here.